mode19/humanreadable/docs/_posts/2018-01-09-vim-global-commmand.md

 categories: vim
 ---

-For vim users, one of the most useful commmands to know is the global command.
+For vim users, one of the most useful commands to know is the global command.
+The global command applies an operation to all lines which match (or do not match) a specified pattern.

 To see the formal help page enter the following into vim:

     help :g

+The example below looks specifically at the delete (or 'd') command, but there are many others that can be used.
+To see more commands enter:

+    help ex-cmd-index

-One useful example is to delete lines from a file matching a pattern.
+A common use is to delete lines from a file matching a pattern.
 For example:

 If we wanted to remove all the lines containing 'grapefruit' from the following file: